Meet the team

 Karen Brown – Head of Core Operations

-Having such a varied role at the Foundation has enabled me to develop a broad range of skills.
+Having such a varied role at the foundation has enabled me to develop a broad range of skills.
 My expertise includes: governance; management, administration, facilities and events; finance and investments; HR; IT and database development; and change management.

-The variety is one of the things I love about my job, along with the fact that the Foundation keeps evolving as an organisation.
+The variety is one of the things I love about my job, along with the fact that Corra Foundation keeps evolving as an organisation.
 It’s a real privilege to work in the voluntary sector, and be able to see the direct benefit that our work brings.

 Aileen Drummond – Core Operations Officer

-I have over 15 years experience working in the voluntary sector as part of the Foundation and have expertise across all aspects of administration, including: communications with stakeholders; office management; and database development.
+I have over 15 years experience working in the voluntary sector as part of the foundation and have expertise across all aspects of administration, including: communications with stakeholders; office management; and database development.
 I have developed a rich knowledge of the voluntary sector and of the organisations we work with and support.

-I joined this organisation because I believe that people matter and they can make a difference no matter how big or small and that is at the heart of what the Foundation aims to achieve.
+I joined this organisation because I believe that people matter and they can make a difference no matter how big or small and that is at the heart of what Corra Foundation aims to achieve.

 Lillian Owiti – Core Operations & Finance Manager

-I run the Foundation’s finance function, with responsibility for the development and operation of the financial systems, processes and activities.
+I run Corra Foundation’s finance function, with responsibility for the development and operation of the financial systems, processes and activities.
 I provide financial reports, advice and support to colleagues and Trustees to enable them to make sound business decisions and meet statutory and regulatory requirements.

 I have been working in the voluntary sector in Scotland both professionally and through various volunteer roles for over 10 years.
 My particular areas of skills and expertise are in financial management, statutory reporting and internal controls and systems and process improvement.
 My most recent experience was in the international development setting, where I supported a fantastic charity working to build a brighter future for school children in Ghana.
 My role was to review, recommend and start off the implementation of improved financial monitoring and reporting systems to support the work of the charity and enable improved reporting to funders.

-David Carson – Core Operations & Finance Manager
+David Carson – Finance Project Manager

 My experience is varied working in a number of roles and locations worldwide.
 A major part of my career has been in NHS Scotland dealing with a wide variety of financial issues, as well as leading a Health Board’s endowment fund and audit committee.
 Since retiring from that role I have been involved in voluntary work, as trustee of a dementia charity and as a director of a national Scottish sports body.

-I was delighted to be offered the opportunity to assist the Foundation in a period of transformation.
+I was delighted to be offered the opportunity to assist the foundation in a period of transformation.

 John Yeoman – Core Operations & Finance Officer